 Cortland is also the recipient of a number of prestigious appointments.
 In 2018, he was appointed as a substitute judge for the City of Richmond General District Court (13th Judicial District of Virginia).
 Also, in 2013, the Governor of Virginia appointed Cortland to the Board of Corrections, which oversees the Virginia Department of Corrections.
 And in 2007, the Attorney General of Virginia selected him to serve as special counsel to represent the state in certain cases.

 In addition, Cortland served as an adjunct professor at the University of Richmond School of Law for almost eight years, where he taught first-year students.
 He has also authored various publications, including serving as a contributor to the Tort Law Desk Reference: A Fifty-State Compendium and A.M.
 Best’s Insurance Law Digest.
 Moreover, he has contributed to POLITICO, and his observations on national and state politics have appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.
-As a result of his achievements, Cortland was recently selected for inclusion in The Best Lawyers in America and Virginia Super Lawyers.
+As a result of his many achievements, Cortland has been repeatedly selected for inclusion in The Best Lawyers in America and Virginia Super Lawyers.

 - Washington and Lee University School of Law, J.D., 1998